John Gough (British Army officer)

-Brigadier-General Sir John Edmond Gough (25 October 1871 – 22 February 1915), was a British Army officer and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Brigadier-General John Edmond Gough, (25 October 1871 – 22 February 1915) was a British Army officer and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early military career

 Gough, known as "Johnnie", was the son of General Sir Charles Gough, and nephew of General Sir Hugh Gough, both of whom won the Victoria Cross (VC) during the Indian Mutiny in 1857.
 This gave the family the rare distinction of holding the VC simultaneously by father, brother and (father's) son.
 He was also the younger brother of General Sir Hubert Gough (1870–1963), who led the British Fifth Army on the Western Front during the First World War.

 Gough was, after graduating from the Royal Military College, Sandhurst, commissioned as a second lieutenant in the Rifle Brigade (The Prince Consort's Own) on 12 March 1892, and promoted to lieutenant on 6 December 1893.
 He served with the Central African Rifles in 1896, the Sudan in 1898, and took part in the Occupation of Crete (1898–99).
 Promoted to captain on 5 December 1898, he served in the Second Boer War from 1899 until 1902, and received a brevet rank of major on 29 November 1900.

 After the war ended in June 1902, Gough was among a number of officers who left Cape Town on the in late July, arriving in Southampton the following month.
 In late 1902 he left the United Kingdom for Berbera, to be a staff officer in a flying column in the Somaliland Field Force, serving in British Somaliland during the Third Somaliland Expedition.
 He was seconded from his regiment in order to attend the Staff College, Camberley from 1904–05, was back in Somaliland in 1909, then returned to the college as an influential lecturer on war studies from 1909 to 1913.
 He was promoted to colonel in December 1909.